Hasmann/ProjectEuler/README.md

 # Project Euler
-A repo of the 7 questions from project Euler, solving mathematical problems using programing.
+A repository containing the answers to the seven questions from Project Euler, which involved utilising programming to solve mathematical issues.